 Soak chickpea overnight, some people add a tablespoon of bicarb soda at this point.
 Rinse chickpeas thoroughly in the morning and boil with plenty of water.
 At least 2 inches higher than the chickpeas.
 Bring to the boil and then simmer for about an hour.
 Chickpea should be firm but soft.
 You should be able to be squeeze a chickpea easily between your thumb and index finger.

 Drain chickpeas but reserve a cup of the liquid

 Using large food process (do in batches if needed) process chickpeas with a teaspoon of salt and lemon to taste).

 Add tahini while processing.
 Make sure you stir tahini before you use it.
 Adjust salt and lemon to taste.

 If you need to thin it down, use the reserved liquid.

 Served dressed with olive oil and paprika

 P.S.
-I asked our head chef Rimoun Hadad about his secrets for making hommus.
+I asked our chef about his secrets for making hommus.
 He was, I must say, very cagey.
 He did say the secret was in the preparation and selection of the chickpeas.
 Do not overcook the chickpeas.
 He gave me another secret but he wouldn't let me tell you.
 He did say that the ones from "the coles" are terrible, but we knew that right?